 The pricing for kava can vary a lot — but there’s a big difference between cheap, low-grade kava and expensive high-quality kava.

 The average cost of premium kava root is about $3.30 per dose (10 grams) — which is comparable to the cost of a single dose of CBD.
 The cheapest kava sells for around $1.30.

 Factors that affect the cost of kava include:

-- The potency — the stronger kava is, the more expensive it becomes
+The stronger kava is, the more expensive it becomes

-- The source — the more middlemen involved, the higher the cost
+The more middlemen involved, the higher the cost

 The main factor that drives up the cost of kava is the potency.
 It’s surprisingly difficult to secure potent kava because the countries in which this plant is grown have the most users.
 The best kava never leaves the islands of Vanuatu, Fiji, or Tonga.

 Potent kava is therefore in high demand outside of the Pacific islands — which increases the cost of the root dramatically.